-Jacques Peretti takes on the weight loss industry yet again, with his brand new series The Men Who Made Us Thin which started by looking at dieting for weight loss and whether it’s actually contributing to the rising numbers of obesity.
+Jacques Peretti takes on the dieting industry yet again, with his brand new series The Men Who Made Us Thin – Episode 1 – which started by looking at dieting for weight loss and whether it’s actually contributing to the rising numbers of obesity (originally written in 2013).

 Dieting for weight loss